kyripant/Welcome/README.md

   - Vulnerability Management
   - Incident Response
   - Security Operations
-  - Compliance with standards like ISO 27001, NIST, and GDPR :contentReference[oaicite:1]{index=1}
+  - Compliance with standards like ISO 27001, NIST, and GDPR
-- Located in Athens, Greece (if you'd like to add location)
 - Keen on sharing insights, learnings, and open-source contributions in cybersecurity.

 ---